 - 4.4.1 Following conclusion of the scoping stage, the assessment team contributed to the development of reasonable alternatives.
 The purpose of this interaction between the SA and the plan was to inform and influence its development and to provide an early and effective sustainability input.
 This commenced with an assessment of individual sites brought forward through a 'Call for Sites', providing a broad overview of the sustainability performance of each site.
 From here, the selection of strategic alternatives to the development strategy used an understanding of overall development needs, the extent to which they are already met and what existing commitments might contribute during the plan period.
 A series of strategic alternatives, comprising different combinations of individual site options, were devised by the Council which would meet the housing and employment needs of the Borough. - 4.4.2 The assessment undertaken in 2016 contributed to the development of reasonable alternatives for the Draft Plan development strategy; the Draft Plan was published for Regulation 18 consultation between 25 October and 8 December 2017. - 4.4.3 Subsequent to publication of the Draft Plan, and as a result of changes to the NPPF increasing the number of homes required in Fareham Borough, these reasonable alternatives had to be supplemented to take account of this increased housing requirement.
 Further assessment of the supplemented reasonable alternatives was undertaken in 2019.
 An amended preferred development strategy was presented in the Supplement to the Draft Plan published for Regulation 18 consultation between 13 January and 1 March 2020. - 4.4.4 In August 2020, during development of the Publication Plan, the Government proposed further changes to the way housing need is calculated which would decrease the Borough's annual housing requirement.
-This led to a further re-evaluation of the scale of housing growth required for the Local Plan and revisions to the preferred residential development strategy presented in the Publication Plan, accompanied by further assessment work as set out in this report. - 4.4.5 Figure 4.1 illustrates the process of generating and refining residential site options and strategic alternatives from the Draft Plan stage through to the present Publication Plan stage; a similar process was carried out for employment land.
-As can be seen, SA featured at six main stages during the generation and refinement of development options and strategic alternatives.
-The following sections provide further description of each stage in this process and how the identification and assessment of alternative options has informed and influenced the development of the present Publication Plan.
+This led to a further re-evaluation of the scale of housing growth required for the Local Plan and revisions to the preferred residential development strategy presented in the Publication Plan, accompanied by further assessment work as set out in the Publication Plan SA is report. - 4.4.5 On the 16 December 2020, two days before the consultation on the Publication Plan closed, the Government confirmed that for Fareham, the use of the existing standard methodology is to continue.
+As a result, the Borough's annual housing need has increased again from the development strategy set out in the Publication Plan.
+This new housing requirement warranted a re-evaluation of the scale of housing growth required for the Local Plan.
+The Revised Publication Local Plan sets out those additional sites being proposed to meet the higher housing requirement.
+This SA report provides an assessment of the Local Plan including those additional sites. - 4.4.44.4.6 Figure 4.1 illustrates the process of generating and refining residential site options and strategic alternatives from the Draft Plan stage through to the present Revised Publication Local Publication Plan stage; a similar process was carried out for employment land.
+As can be seen, SA featured at six seven main stages during the generation and refinement of development options and strategic alternatives.
+The following sections provide further description of each stage in this process and how the identification and assessment of alternative options has informed and influenced the development of the present Revised Publication Local Plan.